andrewduke51/aws_vpn/README.md

 4: type terraform apply and provide the information for your aws environment

-5: ssh into your vpn server using the newly assigned public ip address if you want (make sure your aws security groups are allowing your ip address)
+5: ssh into your vpn server using the newly assigned public ip address if you want (make sure your aws security groups are allowing your ip public address.
+L2TP requires UDP ports 500, 1701 and 4500 and the IP-ESP protocol, which is IP protocol 50.
+You can also allow port 22,in case you want to connect using ssh to troubleshoot.

 6: checkout this website "http://www.vpngate.net/en/howto_l2tp.aspx" on how to connect your devices windows 10/mac osx /iphone/ Android